 Capable Systems with Fewer Devices

-The ability to directly connect input ports to output ports without going through mixing channels provides unprecedented freedom for routing signals between the analog, Dante, and MY slot inputs and outputs.
+The ability to directly connect input ports to output ports without going through mixing channels provides unprecedented freedom for routing signals between the analogue, Dante, and MY slot inputs and outputs.
 For example, a QL console could be used as an I/O device for another QL or CL series console while simultaneously functioning as a monitor console.
-Not only is just one QL console required for both monitor and I/O use, but analog gains can be remotely controlled from the front-of-house QL or CL console.
-It’s also possible to mix analog signals received at the console while directly transmitting them to a multitrack recording system via Dante, for example.
+Not only is just one QL console required for both monitor and I/O use, but analogue gains can be remotely controlled from the front-of-house QL or CL console.
+It’s also possible to mix analogue signals received at the console while directly transmitting them to a multitrack recording system via Dante, for example.
 The possibilities are vast.

 I/O Rack Sharing without Gain Complications